Best Trickle Chargers: Maintain the Power and Health of Your Battery

 - Under $100: You will find some of the best trickle chargers and battery maintainers that are priced way under $100.
 Most chargers here feature smart technology and can safely charge a battery left idle for months with minimal supervision.
 They can trickle charge cars, motorbikes, boats, and trucks.

-- Over $200: You should be ready to spend more on heavy-duty chargers with advanced safety features and onboard mini-computer systems that constantly monitor the charge status of the battery.
+- $200 and up: You should be ready to spend more on heavy-duty chargers with advanced safety features and onboard mini-computer systems that constantly monitor the charge status of the battery.
 Most are suitable for charging larger batteries, and the price of the chargers increases depending on the brand.

 The capacity of the battery and chargers is marked in amp-hours.
 You need to ensure that your trickle charger has a higher amp-hour value than your vehicle’s battery.
 Most chargers have adjustable ampere rates, but ideally, a maintenance charger needs to be under 5 amps while a fast charger should be at least 10.